 77. What is meconium aspiration syndrome?

-Respiratory distress in infant delivered through meconium-stained amniotic fluid, no other sources of distress.
+Respiratory distress in infants delivered through meconium-stained amniotic fluid, no other sources of distress.

 78. Meconium passing is usually a sign of what?